shuaimu/homepage/_site/teaching/ds/20fa/notes/mapreduce.md

 ## Distributed implementation
 * Input (in GFS) ---> (M) Map jobs ---> (R) Reduce jobs ---> Output (in GFS)
-* Map workers and Reduce workers communicate in network (RPC), possible alternative?
+* Map workers and Reduce workers communicate in network (RPC)
+  * why not using external storage same as input/output?
 * A master that assigns jobs to workers
 * UDF partition
+* Linked as library
+  * C++
+  * debug locally
+  * bootstrap time?

 ## Load balancing and pipelining example
 * M=3, R=2